2023 Djiboutian parliamentary election: Background

 Due to lack of opposition participation, a RPP and UMD victory is almost guaranteed, as it has been for the past 50 years.

 They were 586 polling stations set across the country for voters, but many refused to vote, saying the election was unfair and that they had no interest in voting.

 Electoral system

-Prior to the 2013 the previous winner-takes-all party block vote was abandoned.
-Instead the elections were held using a closed list system in which 80% of seats (rounded to the nearest integer) in each constituency were awarded to the party receiving the most votes.
+The elections were held using a closed list system in which 80% of seats (rounded to the nearest integer) in each constituency were awarded to the party receiving the most votes.
 The remaining seats were allocated proportionally to other parties receiving over 10% of the vote using the D'Hondt method.
 In cases where no other party received more than 10% of the vote, all seats in a constituency were awarded to the party receiving the most votes.
 There was also a 25% female quota, up from 10% in the previous election.